Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 Treatment consists of symptoms and drug administration management as a cure has not been found yet.

-Epidemiologically speaking, around 15-20% of HEDS patients has experienced serious coccyx problems.
+Epidemiologically speaking, around 15-20% of HEDS patients have experienced serious coccyx problems.

 Individuals at Risk for Coccyx Injury: